- About BJSS

 Despite these trends, 85% of UK adults surveyed stated that they still prefer to physically purchase products in-store.
 This strongly suggests that they still have a future.

-With this is mind, we explore the question that is on the mind of many retailers today: what does the future department store look like?
+With this in mind, we explore the question that is on the mind of many retailers today: what does the future department store look like?

 There’s no denying the considerable impact that going digital has had within retail over the past 10 years.
 Yet, department stores have been slow to adapt to this and embrace the digital revolution.
 They have fallen behind the sector.

-The department store was once famous for their beauty floor but has faced fierce competition and struggled to evolve appropriately.
-However, Sephora is one retailer who has outpaced it competitors and adapted successfully.
+The department store was once famous for its beauty floor but has faced fierce competition and struggled to evolve appropriately.
+However, Sephora is one retailer that has outpaced its competitors and adapted successfully.
 It has brought people into stores with its ‘welcome to experiment’ format and in-store digital experiences.
-Colour match, for example, is an AI tool which asks the consumer to upload a photo of themselves.
+Colour match, for example, is an AI tool that asks the consumer to upload a photo of themselves.
 It then suggests the correct colour shades and products for them.
 This immersive and efficient experience means that customers are able to try a greater range of products and make broader purchasing decisions.

 The ability to create a personalised experience and build a loyal community is a shared success factor for all retailers.
-Department stores need to prioritise obtaining enough data to analyse whom their customers are and what they want.
-This will enable them to create stores which put the customer first.
+Department stores need to prioritise obtaining enough data to analyse who their customers are and what they want.
+This will enable them to create stores that put the customer first.

 As consumers tend to research the product they want before purchasing it, retailers need to gain a better understanding of their end-to-end journey and shopping behaviours.
-Tracking the social media activity, visits to websites and even how consumers use the internet provided in store will provide a wealth of data which can be analysed.
+Tracking the social media activity, visits to websites, and even how consumers use the internet provided in-store will provide a wealth of data that can be analysed.
 Being able to track this means that retailers can target the consumer and invite them into their stores to tell them more about the product and finalise the sale.

 Utilising customer data and building stores for the community that retailers are based in should be prioritised for the future.
 Department stores could learn from the likes of Nike by Melrose - a concept store built for and inspired by LA-based Nike Plus members.
 Within this store, a proportion of the product offering is based on buying patterns within the local neighbourhood.
 This makes the store unique and relevant to the local area - a lesson which John Lewis could adopt when thinking about what products it should sell in its Solihull store versus the London flagship.